-3-YEAR BACHELOR'S DEGREE

-VISUAL ARTS, FILM STUDIES AND CULTURAL MANAGEMENT

-This course enables students to gain a detailed knowledge of the theory, history and aesthetics of contemporary art, in particular in the areas of film, visual arts and music.
-Students will also acquire skills in cultural management and be able, if they so desire, to prepare the entrance exams for the prestigious Parisian post-graduate cinema institutes.
+3-YEAR BACHELOR'S DEGREE VISUAL ARTS, FILM STUDIES AND CULTURAL MANAGEMENT This course enables students to gain a detailed knowledge of the theory, history and aesthetics of contemporary art, in particular in the areas of film, visual arts and music.
+Students will also acquire skills in cultural management and be able, if they so desire, to prepare the entrance exams for the prestigious Parisian postgraduate cinema institutes.
 Students will also gain experience in literary and artistic research enabling them to continue academic studies if they wish.
 Academic Calendar: Fall semester from early September to Christmas, spring semester from early January to mid-May.
 500 teaching hours per year.

-Applicants must have a high school graduation diploma, French baccalaureate or an equivalent diploma.
+ENTRY REQUIREMENTS Applicants must have a high school graduation diploma, French baccalaureate or an equivalent diploma.
 Non-native speakers of French must prove they have attained the level B2 on the European scale.

-Film Studies,

-History of Art,

-Contemporary Music,

-Photography,

-Scriptwriting,

-Cultural Policy,

-Cultural Management,

-Cinema Production,
+WHAT WILL I STUDY?

-It is possible to spend one or two of the six semesters in one of our partner universities (about 25 possible destinations).

-Each year students must do an internship of at least fifteen working days in the area of cultural management or artistic production (museums, theatres, exhibition centres, concert halls etc.).

-Dr Zineb Majdouli, zineb.majdouli@univ-catholille.fr
+Film Studies, History of Art, Contemporary Music, Photography, Scriptwriting, Cultural Policy, Cultural Management, Cinema Production, etc. STUDY ABROAD It is possible to spend one or two of the six semesters in one of our partner universities (about 25 possible destinations).
+INTERNSHIPS AND WORK EXPERIENCE Each year students must do an internship of at least fifteen working days in the area of cultural management or artistic production (museums, theatres, exhibition centres, concert halls etc.).
+STAFF Programme director: Dr Zineb Majdouli, zineb.majdouli@univ-catholille.fr Staff: